Suicide Prevention Training Programs

 Youth Mental Health First Aid (YMHFA)

-Youth Mental Health First Aid is a 6.5 or 8-hour training designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or addictions challenge or is in crisis.
+Youth Mental Health First Aid is a 8-hour training designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or addictions challenge or is in crisis.
 Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
 The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including ADHD), and eating disorders.

-Suicide Prevention 101
+Suicide Prevention 101, 2hr Training

-The Suicide Prevention 101 Training Program , formerly known as Gatekeeper, focuses on four specific populations: Lifespan (general), Youth, Elderly and Native American.
+The Suicide Prevention 101 Training Program, formerly known as Gatekeeper, focuses on four specific populations: Lifespan (general), Youth, Elderly and Native American.
 The program can be used in special training environments such as Law Enforcement and Foster Care Agencies.
-These courses are designed for various durations: 2 hours, 4 hours and 8 hours (Train the Trainer).
 The objectives of this training are to increase one’s knowledge, understanding of suicide, recognize warning signs, identify risk and protective factors, increase willingness and ability to intervene with a person at risk for suicide.
 This training will provide insight for interacting with survivors and identify referral resources.
+We offer in-person and virtual (Zoom) versions of the Suicide Prevention 101 class.

-Safe Messaging on Suicide
+Safe Messaging on Suicide, 3hr Training

 The NOSP is pleased to provide improved education regarding Safe Messaging on Suicide.
 Studies and research have concluded that the way we talk about suicide can have long-lasting impacts on someone with lived experience with suicide.
 It is crucial for our communities to use consistent language to frame discussing or reporting on suicide.
 This will help prevent future suicides and to destigmatize the conversations surrounding.
-The 3-hour trainings cover:

 • Facts and myths about suicide